 Declaring wages

-Every business with an icare Workers Compensation Insurance policy needs to declare the amount of wages paid within the year.
-You're required to lodge a declaration at the end of your workers compensation insurance policy period.
+Businesses with an icare Workers Compensation Insurance policy need to declare their wages at the end of each policy period.

 Declare your actual or update your estimated wages

-If you have recently received your renewal documents you can declare your actual wages (once that policy period has expired) or update your estimated wages (at any time during the policy period) using the link below.
-Here's what you'll need to get started:
+If you have recently received your renewal documents, you can declare your actual wages once that policy period has expired using the link below.
+To get started, you’ll need your:

 • policy number